MIAMI RIDESHARING ACCIDENT LAWYERS

 Miami is truly a mecca of nightlife, and smart residents and tourists who want to avoid fighting the traffic or causing a drunk driving car accident after a night on the town may opt instead to hail a ride from an app on their smartphone.
 Ridesharing services such as Uber and Lyft are becoming increasingly popular in Miami and offer many benefits to people getting around town.
 What happens if the rideshare driver gets into a car accident, though?
 Are both the rideshare driver and the rideshare company liable to accident injury victims?
 Are the rules different for injured passengers in the rideshare vehicle versus occupants of the other vehicle involved in the crash?
-Learn more below about issues involving ridesharing companies and car accidents, and contact the Law Offices of Brandon L. Chase after a ridesharing collision in Miami, South Florida or statewide.
+Learn more below about issues involving ridesharing companies and car accidents, and contact Chase Justice Injury Attorneys after a ridesharing collision in Miami, South Florida or statewide.

 Are Uber and Lyft drivers safer than other drivers?

 One might think that people driving passengers for money would be more competent drivers and would take extra care when transporting people in their care.
 The problem is that there is no guarantee about what kind of driver will answer the call when a ride is hailed.

 The fact is that Uber and Lyft drivers are not professional drivers in the same sense as taxicab or limousine drivers.
 They do not receive any type of training or supervision and are not required to have any specific type of experience as a safe driver or simply driving in general.

 Experienced cab drivers know the city like the back of their hand, but a driver for a ridesharing company may be completely unfamiliar with the destination.
 This means the driver will rely more heavily on GPS and map apps on the driver’s phone or vehicle console.
 Adding to the driver’s distractions from keeping eyes and attention on the road, the driver may be continually responding to ride requests as well.